AstraZeneca starts final-stage tests on severe asthma drug

-The drug, which showed promising results in mid-stage trials in May, was among those highlighted by AstraZeneca as part of its defense against an abortive $118 billion takeover bid by Pfizer.
+The drug, which showed promising results in mid-stage trials in May, was among those highlighted by AstraZeneca as part of its defence against an abortive $118 billion takeover bid by Pfizer.

 Like many of AstraZeneca’s biggest new drug hopes, the medicine was developed by MedImmune, the U.S.-based biotech company acquired by AstraZeneca in 2007.